 Health Department Advises Residents to Take Precautions After Flooding

-posted almost 4 years ago by chris.campos from Residents of Clarksdale
+posted over 5 years ago by chris.campos from Residents of Clarksdale

 The Mississippi State Department of Health (MSDH) reminds all residents affected by recent flooding that there are precautions to take when returning home and cleaning up after a storm: